-- Q. Internal Sales Activities Certain institutional auxiliary operations provide goods and services to College departments, as well as to its customers.
-These institutional auxiliary operations include activities such as The College Store and Coastal Café.
-In addition, the College has other miscellaneous sales and service units that operated either on a reimbursement or charge basis.
-All internal sales activities to College departments from auxiliary operations and sales and service units have been eliminated in the accompanying financial statements.
-These eliminations are recorded by removing the revenue and expense in the auxiliary operations and sales and service units and, if significant, allocating any residual balances to those departments receiving the goods and services during the year. - R. County Appropriations County appropriations are provided to the College primarily to fund its plant operation and maintenance function and to fund construction projects, motor vehicle purchases, and maintenance of equipment.
-Unexpended county current appropriations and county capital appropriations do not revert and are available for future use as approved by the county commissioners.
+Q. Internal Sales Activities - Certain institutional auxiliary operations provide goods and services to University departments, as well as to its customers.
+These institutional auxiliary operations include activities such as motor pool, postal services, and telecommunications.
+In addition, the University has other miscellaneous sales and service units that operated either on a reimbursement or charge basis.
+All internal sales activities to University departments from auxiliary operations and sales and service units have been eliminated in the accompanying financial statements.
+These eliminations are recorded by removing the revenue and expense in the auxiliary operations and sales and service units and, if significant, allocating any residual balances to those departments receiving the goods and services during the year.